gbenroscience/ParserNG/LATEST.md

 # ParserNG

+### Parser 1.1.3 has been released on maven-central!
+Fixed validation bugs in parser, made relevant matrix maethods support algebraic operations, like A*invert(B) etc, fixed bad bugs in flat matrix turbo implementations and optimized them further.
+Added tests

 ### Parser 1.1.2 has been released on maven-central!
 1. Fixes bugs and makes `MatrixTurboEvaluator` natively support turbo execution of the rot function.
 Note that the `ScalarTurboEvaluator`s already support it.